 Cale's sole live show this year takes place at the Teatro de la Ciudad Esperanza Iris in Mexico City, Mexico on September 9.

-The setlist includes three songs from the new album POPtical Illusion: How We See The Light, Company Commander and Shark-Shark.
+The setlist includes live debuts of three songs from the new album POPtical Illusion: How We See The Light, Company Commander and Shark-Shark.

 On September 27 Why Don't You Smile Now: Lou Reed at Pickwick Records 1964-65, a collection of songs that were (co-)written by Lou Reed during his days as a hack songwriter for Pickwick Records, is released.
 This contains The Ostrich for The Primitives, an ersatz band for which Cale was enlisted to play on a tour in the Winter of 1965 (he does not play on the recording).
 Also includes Why Don't You Smile Now, which he co-wrote with Lou, Terry Philips and Jerry Vance for a band called The All-Night Workers.